5 Helpful Tips for Exploring El Salvador

 2. Visit the Local Villages

 El Salvador is rich with culture and vibrant small towns lined with markets selling local crafts and food.
 We hopped on a small towns and crafts tour with Cuscatlan Tours where we truly got a real taste of culture in El Salvador.
-We toured the local food and craft markets with the locals of Ataco and Nahuzialco, and visited the many little shops along the way.
+We toured the local food and craft markets with the locals of Ataco and Nahuzialco.
+In fact, we visited the many little shops along the way.

 3. Try Local Food